 After downloading the app, Paid Workout asks you to take a quiz to help personalize the experience and then pairs you with similar users.
 Participate in your favorite activities and receive cash prizes when you make the top of the leaderboard.

-Top Offline Ways to Get Paid to Workout
+Top Offline Ways to Get Paid to Excercise

 If you live in an area with a thriving tourism industry or natural attractions, consider offering guided tours.
 This way you can earn income walking around your local community.